daddia/zen-cli/docs/architecture/decisions/register.md

-# Architecture Decision Register - Helix
+# Architecture Decision Register - Zen CLI

-Below are all the proposed Architecture Decision Records (ADRs) for the helix agentic engineering framework.
+Below are all the proposed Architecture Decision Records (ADRs) for the Zen AI-powered productivity suite.

 ADRs document important architectural decisions which govern the project's design and development.